 Alternatively (and this is what I did), it's cheaper (but more time consuming) to fly to Puerto Princesa.
 For flights check Cebu Pacific Air, Pal Express, and Air Asia.
-Definitely compare prices at Skyscanner and watch out for promotions!
-My ticket was less than 1000 PHP!
+Definitely compare prices at Skypicker and watch out for promotions!
+My ticket was less than PHP1000 (US$21)!

 From Puerto Princesa Airport, connect via Bus or Van to El Nido.
 The trip will take 5-6 hours.

-Air conditioned Vans leave direct from the Airport in Puerto Princesa to El Nido (600 -700 PHP one way).
+Air conditioned vans leave direct from the Airport in Puerto Princesa to El Nido for PHP600-700 (US$12-15) one-way.

 Cheaper are Buses, leaving from San Jose Terminal.
 RORO Bus Company has relatively new buses, leaving every 2 hours between 4 AM and 10 PM.
-For more comfort, choose the A/C Bus (480 PHP).
-The fan bus (380 PHP) can get quite overcrowded.
+For more comfort, choose the A/C Bus (PHP480 ~ US$10).
+The fan bus (PHP380) can get quite overcrowded.
 The bus stops a lot of times on the way and it will take at least 6 hours or more to reach El Nido.

 WHERE TO STAY?